just-rails/just-rails-web/README.md

 # just-rails-web

-A website for intermediate Ruby on Rails users to compare programming practices, review gems and plugins, and otherwise talk shop in a non-combative and link-bait-free way.
+A website for intermediate Ruby on Rails users to compare programming practices, review gems, and otherwise talk shop in a non-combative and link-bait-free way.

 ### Why?